What is a broadband router?

 Mobile broadband routers are also available.
-Most often if we say ‘3G router’ or ‘4G router’ it’s used to refer to a Wi-Fi dongle (also sometimes called a MiFi) which provides mobile internet access and shares the connection over wireless.
+Usually if we say ‘3G router’ or ‘4G router’ it’s used to refer to a Wi-Fi dongle (also sometimes called a MiFi) which provides mobile internet access and shares the connection over wireless.

 However, there are mobile broadband routers which resemble home broadband hardware, with a network switch for wired connections and wireless support.
 But rather than connecting to a phone line they have either a SIM card slot or a USB port for mobile broadband dongles.
-These remain relatively uncommon and expensive but may perhaps become more popular if 4G mobile broadband catches on as an alternative to fixed lines.
+These remain relatively uncommon and expensive but may perhaps become more popular if 4G catches on as an alternative for home broadband.

 How do I setup and manage my home broadband router?